 Windows 11 comes with built-in support for Android apps out of the box.
-The dominance of the Android ecosystem and native mobile apps like Tiktok have made Windows lookout for integrating Android apps inside the Windows system.
-With the help of the Amazon App Store and Intel, Windows can now run Android Apps and you do not need an emulator to play Android games or apps on PC.
+The dominance of the Android ecosystem and native mobile apps like Tiktok have made Windows look out for integrating Android apps inside the Windows system.
+With the help of the Amazon App Store and Intel, Windows can now run Android Apps, and you do not need an emulator to play Android games or apps on a PC.

-Well, the list has to start with one of the most popular and most smooth Android emulators available for Windows, the BlueStacks.
+Well, the list has to start with one of the most popular and smooth Android emulators available for Windows, the BlueStacks.
 Not only on Windows but if you are curious, then yes!
 You can install and enjoy Android apps/games on a Mac OS machine as well using BlueStacks.
-This emulator is feature-loaded, provides you with customized control schemes, runs multiple instances of the emulator to play multiple games, and more.
-BlueStacks latest version is very lightweight and the fastest Android emulator.
+This emulator is feature-loaded, provides you with customized control schemes, runs multiple instances of the emulator to play multiple games and more.
+BlueStacks’ latest version is very lightweight and the fastest Android emulator.

 It was previously called Tencent Gaming Buddy, which was developed as a part of a desktop-mobile gaming experiment.
 Earlier it was only meant to play PUBG on Windows, but now, Gameloop has extended its support for a huge number of games.
 Additionally, you can also install Google Play Store using a separate module available inside the setup.
 It comes with mouse and keymapping support and is optimized for various graphics standards.

 MEmu Play is another powerful Android emulator that you can install to enjoy Android apps/games on your Windows PC.
 Just like BlueStacks, it also supports both Intel and AMD processors.
 It is based on Android 7.1.2 Nougat, and can also run on Android KitKat 4.4, and Lollipop 5.0.
 You can run three different instances of MEmu Play for all three Android versions.